 "A good DataOps function enables data scientists, analysts and BI developers to work with well-formed and well-structured data sets without having to worry about the technical intricacies of how the data got to them," explained Stephen Lynch, head of DevOps and DataOps at Chetwood Financial Limited in Chester, U.K.

-Still, as IT business intelligence organizations embark on DataOps for their BI initiatives, they may feel that best practices for this new discipline run contrary to the traditional data management techniques they have long practiced.
+Still, as IT and business intelligence operations embark on DataOps for their BI initiatives, they may feel that best practices for this new discipline run contrary to the traditional data management techniques they have long practiced.
 After all, one of the tenets of DataOps is that BI teams and other data analysts should spend more time analyzing data and less time worrying about where it comes from and how it gets to them, Lynch said.

 This article is part of